MikaelTornwall/timetracker/documentation/documentation.md

 <a name="description"></a>
 ## 1. Description

 TimeTracker is a personal work hour tracking tool.
 Students can keep track of their daily working hours and update logs.
-Teachers can monitor student specific course progress.
-Courses also have a target duration that students should achieve.
+Teachers can create courses and monitor student specific course progress.

 [Link to the demo](https://tsoha-timetracker.herokuapp.com/)